grepaziz/grepaziz.github.io/_site/_pages/about/01_background.md

 ## Background

-Currently, Abdulaziz is an Senior High School student, in Al-Khandaq High School.
-He is the Leader of AI Club (known as Infinity AI now) for 2019-Present.
+Currently, Abdulaziz is a High School Graduate, he Graduated from Al-Khandaq High School in may, 2021.
+He's trying to start his career in Technology, especially Machine learning.

 <!-- FIXME: not responsive -->
 <div class="calendar">